 Fold the bottom edge toward the center and roll up the wrapper halfway, making sure to wrap tightly around the filling.
 Tuck 2 basil leaf halves along the inside crease of the half-rolled wrapper.
 Arrange 4 pieces of the shrimp, cut sides up, along the crease.
 Fold the right and left edges of the wrapper over the filling and finish rolling up.
 Repeat with the remaining wrappers, filling, basil and shrimp.
 Transfer the rolls to a plate and cover with dampened paper towels.

-To make the sauce, combine the hoisin sauce, green onion, lime juice, fish sauce, peanut butter, red pepper flakes and brown sugar in a small bowl.
-Stir until well blended.
+To make the sauce, combine the hoisin sauce, green onion, lime juice, fish sauce, peanuts, red pepper flakes and brown sugar in a small bowl.
+Stir until well-blended.

 To serve, cut the rolls in half on the diagonal and place on small individual plates.
 Pool the sauce alongside each roll.